 Summary.
-This publication implements DODD 6130.3 and DODI 6130.4.
+This publication implements 10 USC 1177, DODD 6130.3, DODI 6130.4, and AD 2016-30.
 It provides information on medical fitness standards for induction, enlistment, appointment, retention, and related policies and procedures.
+The publication of this mandated revision does not rescind or supersede policy changes to this regulation found in Army directives existing at the time of this publication.

 Applicability.
-This regulation applies to the active Army, the Army National Guard/Army National Guard of the United States, and the U.S. Army Reserve, unless otherwise stated.
+This regulation applies to the active Army, the Army National

+Guard/Army National Guard of the United States, and the U.S. Army Reserve, unless otherwise stated.
 It also applies to candidates for military service.
 During mobilization, the proponent may modify chapters and policies contained in this regulation.
+The publication of this mandated revision does not rescind or supersede policy changes to this regulation found in Army directives existing at the time of this publication.

 Proponent and exception authority.

 The proponent of this regulation is The Surgeon General.
 The proponent has the authority to approve exceptions or waivers to this regulation that are consistent with controlling law and regulations.
 The proponent may delegate this approval authority, in writing, to a division chief within the proponent agency or its direct reporting unit or field operating agency, in the grade of colonel or the civilian equivalent.
 Activities may request a waiver to this regulation by providing justification that includes a full analysis of the expected benefits and must include formal review by the activities senior legal officer.
 All waiver requests will be endorsed by the commander or senior leader of the requesting activity and forwarded through their higher headquarters to the policy proponent.
 Refer to AR 25-30 for specific guidance.

-Army management control process.
+Army internal control process.
 This regulation contains internal control provisions and identifies key internal controls that must be evaluated (see appendix B).